mekapur/Recipes-research-project/README.md

 In these two columns, the missing values cannot be NMAR - there is no reason for someone not to provide the name of their meal, or the description.
 Therefore, we believe NONE of the columns are NMAR.

+P-value for dependency of 'average_rating' on 'minutes': 0.542